jcheminform/jcheminform-author-guidelines/guidelines/datanote.md

 The Data description should contain a table describing the data files presented in this publication in a general paragrah, following by at least two subsections describing the methodologies used curate the data (in the "Curation" subsection) and to make the data FAIR (in the "FAIR-ification" subsection).
-The Curation section must describe how the data was curated and how much the data was improved this way.
+The Curation section must describe how the data was curated and include a qualitative or quantitative characterization how the data was improved this way.

 The FAIR-ification section must describe for all FAIR Guiding Principles what choices were made for the presented data, citing appropriate literature.
 For example, describe